 When you get crystal clear on your audience you can connect instantly with them and show how your products or services are unique and irresistible.
 One thing that helps me, as a branding expert, to define an audience is looking beyond demographics, and focusing instead on psychographics.
 Psychographics have to do with deciphering what your target audience likes and dislikes, what their beliefs and core values are and what kind of challenges they face.

-For instance, if you want to attract young professional women who sometimes feel overwhelmed by how busy their corporate lives can get and are looking for a way to relax, the colors you choose might be different from attracting active teenagers looking for a good energy drink after skateboarding with friends.
+For example, if you want to attract young professional women who sometimes feel overwhelmed by how busy their corporate lives can get and are looking for a way to relax, the colors you choose might be different from attracting active teenagers looking for a good energy drink after skateboarding with friends.

 When you want to design colors for your brand to reflect your unique personality, take some time to observe the colors around you.
 Have a look at your wardrobe - what colors do you tend to always go for?
 How about your home accents - are there certain colors that you cannot resist, every time you decide to decorate?
 These are natural selections, colors that reflect who you are.
 And if you want your brand to reflect your personality, these are the colors that matter.

-Here’s a nugget of wisdom for you: less is more!
 When picking your colors, make sure to do it intentionally.
 Is it necessary to add in the sparkly silver stars?
 Would that confuse your audience more than connect with them?
 If you’re unsure, don’t worry!
 I have something special cooking for you - keep reading and you’ll find out towards the end of the blog!

 When you want to choose colors for your brand, the best thing to do is to lay it all out so you can see how they all come together.
 How to do this?
 Create a mood board.